CompsWeb/Portfolio-Comps-Default-/README.md

 - All the protfolio websites of teachers will be hosted on github pages and  this official account will be used.

-- All the teachers should have their complete profile updated
+- All the teachers should have their complete profile updated and then the pages hosted